cobalthq/cobalt-api-docs/versions/v2/content/webhooks.md

 When you attempt to create a webhook, we will send a test event to your endpoint to validate that events can be delivered successfully.
-Your endpoint must respond with a successful HTTP response status code, e.g., 200, 201, 204, etc. For details on test events, see the [Webhook Events](./#webhook-events) section below.
+Your endpoint must respond with a successful HTTP response status code, for example, 200, 201, 204, etc. For details on test events, see the [Webhook Events](./#webhook-events) section below.

 ### HTTP Request